Marah oregana: Uses

 All parts of the plant have a bitter taste (this is the meaning of the genus name Marah, which comes from Hebrew).
 The fruit is inedible.
 Some Native Americans may have consumed the seeds to commit suicide.
 The large tuber of the manroot can be processed for a soap-like extract.

 Medicinal uses

-Marah oreganus was used by the Native Americans for various health problems.
+Marah oregana was used by the Native Americans for various health problems.
 The Chinook made a poultice from the gourd.
 The Squaxin mashed the upper stalk in water to dip aching hands.
 The Chehalis people burned the root and mixed the resulting powder with bear grease to apply to scrofula sores.
 The Coast Salish made a decoction to treat venereal disease, kidney trouble and scrofula sores.

 Toxicity

 The leaves and fruit contain high concentrations of tetracyclic triterpenoid compounds known as cucurbitacins.
 They impart a bitter flavor which serve as a natural pest deterrent.
 When ingested they can lead to various degrees of gastrointestinal upset and dehydration.
 Although data for this specific variety of wild cucumber is limited, case reports of ingestion of other species within the Cucurbitaceae family have been found to induce severe illness requiring intensive care support to treat dehydration from the profound gastrointestinal distress.
 There is no specific antidote.

 These compounds have also been reported to induce delayed alopecia although the mechanism is unknown.